Samuel Taylor Suit

 From 1873 to 1877, Suit was a Maryland state senator.
 In 1876 the Suitland mansion was destroyed by fire, causing Suit to declare bankruptcy.
 While Suit recovered his properties and finances, the Suitland house was never rebuilt.
 In 1878 Aurelia left, and they were divorced by 1879.

 At about this time, Suit met Rosa Pelham at the spa in Berkeley Springs, West Virginia.
 She was the daughter of U.S. Representative Charles Pelham of Alabama.
 They were married in 1883, when Samuel was 51 and Rosa was 22.
 They soon had three children.

 The Suits were regular visitors to Berkeley Springs.
 In 1885, they started construction of their own private residence there: the Samuel Taylor Suit Cottage or "Berkeley Castle".
 The family took up residence in August 1887.

 Suit died on October 1, 1888, at his residence on New Jersey Avenue in Washington.
 He is buried in St. Barnabas Cemetery, Temple Hills, Maryland.
+In his will, Suit left $500 to St. Barnabas Church and bequeathed the rest to his family.

 "Berkeley Castle" was not complete at the time of Samuel's death, but Rosa completed the house in the 1890s.
 She sold the Suitland estate in 1902 to pay debts.
 The castle was sold in 1913.
 It is now the headquarters of a white supremacy group, the VDare Foundation.